thaddeus002/fheroes2-WoT/fheroes2-tools/README.md

 # Tools to handle the game's data

 Tools are a set of programs.
-Use `- h` option to see a short help message.
+Use `-h` option to see a short help message.

 ## AGG tools